swwind/xepub/README.md

 # Xepub

-Xepub is a lightwight cross-platform epub reader written in NodeJS, which need a modern browser like *Google Chrome* or *Firefox*.
+Xepub is a lightweight cross-platform epub reader written in NodeJS, which need a modern browser like *Google Chrome* or *Firefox*.

-It opens a http service so as to diliver contents to browser.
+It opens a http service so as to deliver contents to browser.

 ## Install